OT-OSM/consul/README.md

 # osm_consul

-This repo consists of Ansible role to:\n
+This repo consists of Ansible role to:

-    1. create consul-cluster with any number of nodes\n
+    1. create consul-cluster with any number of nodes

-    2. add client to existing consul-cluster\n
+    2. add client to existing consul-cluster

-    3. add server to existing consul-cluster\n
+    3. add server to existing consul-cluster

     4. add, modify, and delete services under local consul-client

 Usage